thruston/python-tablinum/README.md

 are just a little bit limited.
 For example, you might want to know the totals of each column, but you really didn't want to load the data into a spreadsheet or a statistics system like R; you just want the simple totals.
-That's what tabulate is for.
+That's what Tablinum for.
 If you set it up in Vim (see below) as a user command, then you can just say `:Table add` to get this:

     event  eruption  waiting